How to Replace the “Login” or “Account” Text with an Icon in Squarespace 7.1

 A fallback image (PNG/JPG) via CSS

-A scalable inline SVG icon via JavaScript
+A scalable inline icon via JavaScript

 The SVG method is preferred because it scales better and loads faster.